-Core Competency B: describe and compare organizational settings in which information professionals practice.
+Core Competency B: Describe and compare differentorganizational settings in which information professionals practice.

-- demonstrates understanding of the differences and similarities in organizational settings - compares characteristics of at least three information organizations, such as policies and practices regarding relationship to a parent organization, mission, funding structure, audience/clients, personnel, etc.
+- demonstrates understanding of the differences and similarities in organizational settings.
+Address different organizational settings so not e.g. two branches within a public library.
+A public library -no matter how many branches -is one organizational setting. - compares specificcharacteristics of at least three information organizations, such as policies and practices regarding relationship to a parent organization, mission, funding structure, audience/clients, personnel, etc.